Nicky Hayden crashes in the rain at the British Grand Prix, June 24, 2007. Photo Credit: Patrick Lundin/Gold & Goose.

 A fashion epiphany, if you will.

 At the time, GP apparel was (and is) resting on its laurels.
 The sport is sitting on a goldmine of racers’ personas, and yet, it does nothing but stamp out cheap t-shirts and baseball caps.
+While the sport’s official charity wasn’t touted the way it should have.
+Or could have been.

 That Day in May